 3.)
 “May I trust this agency or landlord?”

 Ok, you like an apartment and you want to reserve it.
 So it will be available for you when you come.
 Most probably you will have to pay some reservation fee (to a broker from a real estate agency or to a landlord).
 We want you to be very careful in this situation!

-Dealing with a landlord directly is the most risky.
+Dealing with a landlord directly is the riskiest.
 It is just a random person and you do not know him/her.
-Unfortunately some people, also Czechs and also landlords, are crooks and they will try to cheat you!
+Unfortunately, some people, also Czechs and also landlords, are crooks and they will try to cheat you!

 They are an individual so they do not risk a bad reputation among their “clients”, you even do not have chances to find out if you have their official correct name, address etc..